mammask/droughtR/README.md

 <img src="https://raw.githubusercontent.com/mammask/droughtr/main/man/figures/droughtR.png" align = "right" width = 120/>

-droughtR is an R for package that enables drought monitoring and drought forecasting.
+droughtR is an R for package that enables drought monitoring.
 It computes the Standardized Precipitation Index (SPI) and the Non-Standardized Precipitation Index (NSPI) using General Additive Models for Location Scale and Shape (GAMLSS).
-It enables the generation of drought forecasts for univariate time series and deals with the bias introduced to drought forecasting applications when SPI and NSPI are calculated incorrectly during out-of-sample (OOS) validation.

 ## Installation